Originally published August 3, 2017. Updated April 6, 2020.

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SoftsoapTouch #OurCaringHands #CollectiveBias

-I look forward to this time of year so that I have more time to spend time with my children.
-And that includes time spent crafting, of course.
-I look for crafts that are easy to do and will make my kids excited about creating.
-Now that my children are in the tween and teen years, I know that clothes and fashion are important to them.
+When I originally make this craft, my children were in the tween and teen years.
+Clothes and fashion were important to them.
 When I suggested that we make DIY tie dye shoes together, everyone was excited to get started right.
 (Satisfied mom smile.)

 DIY Tie Dye Shoes